muellerout/securechat/README.md

 2. Once you got the server up and running, open your slack app's control panel and go to **Event subscriptions**.

 3. Enable events and copy your ngrok domain in the *Request URL* field as follows `https://<your-ngrok-domain>/slack/`.
-You should see *Verified* if you everything went smooth.
+You should see *Verified* if everything went smooth.

 4. In the *Subscribe to events on behalf of users* section, add a workspace event `message.channels`.
 This event allows Slack Events API to send you a webhook request if a message is posted to any channel in the slack app's workspace.